FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Supplementary Experimental Results

 \subsection{Statistical Heterogeneity Analysis}

 To further evaluate the effectiveness of FedRE under different levels of statistical heterogeneity, we adjust the Dirichlet distribution parameter $\alpha$ (\textit{i.e.}, 0.05, 0.1, 1, 10) in the PRA setting and the client participation rate (\textit{i.e.}, 5/25, 10/25 for 25 clients, 5/10, 10/10 for 10 clients) in the PAT setting, respectively, to control the degree of sample skewness.
 The resulting sample distributions are visualized in Figures~\ref{appendix:fig:datavisualPRA}-\ref{appendix:fig:datavisualPAT}.
 The results on the CIFAR-10 and CIFAR-100 datasets, under the model-heterogeneous setting, are shown in \cref{fig:varystatitich}.
-As can be seen, FedRE yields competitive accuracy across different levels of statistical heterogeneity, suggesting it can handle a variety of heterogeneous scenarios.
+As shown, FedRE achieves competitive accuracy across different levels of statistical heterogeneity, suggesting it remains effective under varying degrees of data heterogeneity.